Third Avenue (Brooklyn): Transportation

 The Third Avenue streetcar line formerly ran on Third Avenue from Fort Hamilton to the Brooklyn Bridge.
 The Fifth Avenue elevated line ran above Third Avenue in Sunset Park and Bay Ridge.

+An extension of the Sunset Park Greenway on 3rd Avenue between Hamilton Avenue and 26th Street opened in 2026.

 Structures

 Notable structures on Third Avenue include the Coignet Building and the Somers Brothers Tinware Factory, two New York City designated landmarks at the intersection with Third Street.